Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "Doin’ all the *fun* stuff himself," Vark grumbled... well, not exactly good-naturedly.
 It was definitely tinged with envy, but it was meant humorously.

 "‘Fun’ isn’t exactly the word I’d have chosen, Grandfather."
 Ginn thumbed through his notes.
-"And… yes, we are scheduled for troop inspection in four hours time back on Gao.
+"And... yes, we are scheduled for troop inspection in four hours time back on Gao.
 New initiates to the Second Ring."

 Vark duck-nodded, ignoring the sound of several flashbangs detonating out on the street as he stepped down out of the guard tower. "...Right.
 Better get goin’ then.
 An’ I’m gonna need a fur trim, too.
 The Second Ring is *important.* Gotta look good ‘cuz one or two of ‘em ain’t gonna survive the training.
 They deserve somethin’ better’n a near-mangy Grandfather."